Examination Review

 These are the major terms and concepts

 I want you to master for the upcoming examinations.
-This list will evolve as
+This list is subject to change as

 we progress throughout the course.
-Please remember that this review is designed
+This review is designed

 to highlight ideas and concepts that will be found on the test.
-It is not complete
+Even so, the review does not

 include every word that will appear on the exam; it merely serves to guide your